nurbekismagulov/zhazam/README.md

 Insipired from www.typeracer.com.
 https://itunes.apple.com/kz/app/zhazam/id1424168976

-I forgot to push about half of code, that's why code is not clean and correct.
+I forgot to push about half of code, that's why code is not so clean and correct.